 Reiki treatments typically last about 50 minutes.
 During the treatment, the patient lies on a massage table, fully clothed.
-The Reiki practitioner gently places their hands palm down on or hovers just above the patient’s body in specific energy location and uses a series of 12 to 15 different hand position.
+The reiki practitioner gently places their hands palm down on or hovers just above the patient’s body in a specific energy location and uses a series of 12 to 15 different hand positions.
 The length of time that the practitioner leaves their hands in each position is determined by the flow of energy through their hands at each location.
-There is no pressure, massage or manipulation.
+There is no pressure, massage or manipulation involved.

 The patient may experience the energy as sensations such as heat, tingling or pulsing where the practitioner has placed their hands.
 Sometimes, the sensations are felt moving through the body; some people do not perceive any sensations at all.
 Most people feel very relaxed and peaceful, and many fall asleep during the treatment.

 If you would like to schedule an appointment with one of our reiki practitioners, please call 216.448.4325.